wikimedia-research/movement-metrics/.ipynb_checkpoints/README-checkpoint.md

 3. once you've run 01-run.ipynb, commit and push the notebook changes to the Github repo to keep 'origin' updated; use the following commit message: Update MONTH YEAR metrics
 4. open your local version of this repo (which includes the json key) and git pull changes
-5. fronm your local, run notebook 03b
+5. from your local, run notebook 03b
-6. commit and push the notebook changes to the Github repo to keep 'origin' updated

 7. Do any analysis you need to understand major trends (drawing on the analysis notes in past months' slides if needed).
 The [analysis folder](analysis) has a variety of notebook you could reuse; if you do new analysis, considering keeping it in an existing or new notebook in this folder, so it can be reused in the future.